 Perhaps there is a museum you’ve never visited.
 Or a historic site you’ve never heard of.
 Or a famous restaurant you’ve never tried.
 Look into the tourism attractions for your city and also any cities near you.
 Are walking tours available in your city?
 Boat tours?
 Restaurant tours?
 Can you take a horse and buggy ride in the town just an hour away?
 Is there bird watching in a forest preserve near your home?
 Allow yourself the chance to be a tourist in your hometown and do all the cheesy, touristy things you’d never think to do otherwise.

-- Even if you think you’ve been every single place in your state then switch it up by taking a behind the scenes tour!
+6. Even if you think you’ve been every single place in your area then switch it up by taking a behind the scenes tour!

 Museums, factories, fire stations, television stations are just a few of the places that offer formal tours of places you may already be familiar with.
 Sometimes, you can even come home with souvenirs!